tatuaua/SUPER/README.md

 # SUPER

 Nobody asked for it, nobody needs it, here it is.
-SUPER is a simple TCP wrapper library and a protocol.
+SUPER is a simple UDP wrapper library and a protocol.

 ## Table of Contents
 - [Usage](#usage)